OliverMacD/Langtons_Ant_Art/README.md

 **Progress:** Not Started

-The simulation is run on a jupyter notebook in python 3.12.0.
-To run the simulation, the following packages are needed on top of a default conda environment:
+The simulation is run on in python 3.12.0.
+To run the simulation, the following packages are needed on top of a default conda environment.
-- notebook
-- matplotlib
+- streamlit

 ## Arduino Bit Matrix
 **Goal:** Create a small scale version of the project using an arduino and basic off the shelf components.